marianogabitto/Lightning/README.md

 # Requirements

-For completion, we are including some of the requirements needed to run the software.
+For completion, we are including the requirements needed to be install before running the software. conda install scipy, numpy, pandas, seaborn, pystan, matplotlib, scikit-learn, cython, disutils, multiprocessing

 # Examples